Kléber (footballer, born 1990): Marítimo

+Porto

 Kléber finally moved to Porto on 4 July 2011 for a fee of €2.3 million, signing a five-year contract.
-He scored five goals in five games in the team's pre-season, and three in the first seven competitive fixtures, including the winner in a 2–1 home victory over FC Shakhtar Donetsk in the group stage of the UEFA Champions League.
+He scored five goals in five matches during pre-season, and three in the first seven competitive fixtures, including the winner in a 2–1 home victory over FC Shakhtar Donetsk in the group stage of the UEFA Champions League.

-On 7 February 2013, Kléber returned to his country and signed for Sociedade Esportiva Palmeiras on loan.
+On 7 February 2013, Kléber returned to his country and joined SE Palmeiras on loan.
 The move was initially until 30 June, extendable if the side advanced to the semi-finals in the Copa Libertadores.

+For 2014–15, Kléber was loaned to G.D.
+Estoril Praia.
+On 18 January 2015, he helped his team to come from behind at Boavista F.C. and win 2–1.

 China

-On 14 July 2015, Kléber signed a two-and-a-half-year deal with Chinese Super League club Beijing Guoan FC.
+On 14 July 2015, Kléber signed a two-and-a-half-year deal with Beijing Guoan FC.
+He made his Chinese Super League debut six days later, as a late substitute in the 0–0 home draw with Shanghai Port FC.

+Estoril

+Kléber returned to Estoril in August 2016, on a two-year contract.
+He scored eight goals in the first season in his second spell, in a tenth-place finish.

+Later career

+Aged 29, Kléber moved to Japan, where he represented JEF United Chiba (J2 League) and Yokohama FC (both J1 League and second tier).

 International career

 On 10 November 2011, courtesy of his Porto performances, Kléber made his debut for Brazil, appearing in a friendly with Gabon.